-Since the preseason has already gotten underway and we’re just a few weeks away from games that matter, let’s take a look at how important flexibility is for an NFL franchise.
+Since the preseason has already gotten underway, we are just a few weeks away from games that matter.
+Once the schedule is released for NFL, the tickets will start selling (learn more through https://www.tickpick.com/blog/how-to-buy-super-bowl-tickets/), and fans might start looking at their favorite team’s players to judge their form and gameplay to predict who might win the Super Bowl.
+So, we can take a look at how important flexibility is for an NFL franchise.
 The Cincinnati Bengals recently made headlines by re-signing starting quarterback Andy Dalton to a deal that could be worth as much as $115 million over a six-year period.

 Social media sites and the internet at large have been flush with memes whose creators believe the Bengals way overpaid for a guy who’s been good but not great in the regular season and downright dreadful in the postseason.
 What many advocates of the deal either haven’t cared to think about or thought to care about, however, is that a mere 17.7 percent of the contract represents guaranteed money, Furthermore, everything that’s assured will be paid out over the year ahead.
 Everything else about the contract is basically “pay as you go.”

 The Bengals’ front office took a look around and determined that, after what was surely an immense amount of analysis, Dalton currently gave them the best chance to be successful on the football field.
 It also realized that that could change at any time between now and the 2019 season.
 So it gave itself an out – it gave itself flexibility.